iphren/amen-circle/README.md

 ## Infrastructure

-All AWS resources (Amplify app, IAM role, SES identity, Route 53 record, domain association) live in `infra/` as Terraform.
-Secrets are read from SSM Parameter Store at build time and snapshotted into `.next/server/runtime-env.json` for the SSR Lambda — see `src/instrumentation.ts` for the read side, and `amplify.yml` for the snapshot step.
+The app runs on an EC2 server as a Docker Compose stack (`docker-compose.prod.yml`: Next.js standalone image + PostgreSQL 17) behind the server's shared nginx (`deploy/nginx-amencircle.conf`).
+TLS terminates at CloudFront, which authenticates to nginx with a secret `X-Origin-Verify` header, so the origin cannot be reached directly.
+AWS resources (CloudFront distributions, ACM certs, SES identity, Route 53 records) live in `infra/` as Terraform; runtime secrets live in `.env.production` on the server (mirrored in SSM Parameter Store).

+Deploys: `DEPLOY_HOST=ubuntu@<server> ./scripts/deploy.sh` (builds on the
+server from `origin/main` and health-checks before finishing).
+The Amplify→EC2 migration runbook is in `deploy/cutover-runbook.md`.

-Email: the SSR Lambda has no assumable role for the AWS SDK, so SES is accessed via an explicit, tightly-scoped IAM access key (`SES_*` env vars).
+Email: SES is accessed via an explicit, tightly-scoped IAM access key (`SES_*` env vars) rather than the shared server's instance role.
 A new SES account starts in the **sandbox** (can only send to verified addresses) — request production access in the SES console.
 DKIM records are managed in Terraform.

-One manual setting: the Amplify SSR CloudWatch log group is auto-created outside Terraform — set its retention to **30 days** in the CloudWatch console.
-The privacy policy's claim about access-log retention depends on it.
+Access logs are nginx's on the server; the privacy policy claims a 30-day retention, so keep `/etc/logrotate.d/nginx` at or below that (Ubuntu's default of 14 daily rotations is fine).
+App/db container logs are size-capped in `docker-compose.prod.yml`.

 ## Legal pages